ilbertt/infinitecloud_bot/README.md

 1. `docker-compose up -d --build` (to build the image and start the bot)

-NOTE: if you're running the container on Raspbian, use this command instead: `docker-compose up -f docker-compose-raspbian.yaml -d --build`
+**NOTE:** if you're running the container on Raspbian, use this command instead: `docker-compose -f docker-compose-raspbian.yaml up -d --build`

 If you want to shut it down, simply run: `docker-compose down`.